Walter Nash: Later life and career

-Nash, now nearly eighty years old, was not as active as he once had been.
+By late 1960, Nash was nearly eighty years old.
 Privately he admitted to confidantes that he had noticed his hearing and memory had deteriorated.
 The death of his wife in 1961 also took its toll.
 Gradually, calls for him to retire grew more frequent.
 Nash, however, refused to step down, partly because of a desire to continue his work, and partly due to a reluctance to see Arnold Nordmeyer succeed him.
 Initially Nash was planning to announce his retirement as leader at Labour's 1962 party conference to clear the way for his deputy Jerry Skinner.
 By this time the media and public were widely anticipating Skinner to lead Labour at the 1963 election.
 After Skinner's sudden death (only a week before the 1962 conference) Nash had been forced to change his plans.
 The media speculated that Skinner had died with the knowledge that the party leadership would soon be his and that the caucus had already approved of his succession, however Nash strongly denied the suggestion.
-Skinner was replaced by Fred Hackett, who also died before Nash's retirement also ruling him out as a successor.
+Skinner was replaced by Fred Hackett, but Hackett also died before Nash's retirement.
 By June 1962 Nash told the caucus that he would resign at the end of the year unless caucus requested otherwise.
 At the beginning of the final caucus meeting of the year Nash told caucus that he would resign at a caucus meeting in February and he would not be a candidate for re-election.
 In February 1963 Nash finally retired as leader of the Labour Party and Nordmeyer was chosen to replace him.
 Nash was the first Labour leader who did not die in office.